Yūta Mochizuki

-Yūta Mochizuki (望月 祐多, Mochizuki Yūta) is a Japanese actor and voice actor.
+Yūta Mochizuki (望月 祐多, Mochizuki Yūta) is a Japanese former actor and voice actor.
 He is best known for playing Geki/TyrannoRanger in Kyōryū Sentai Zyuranger and the titular character of Kamen Rider J. He also voiced Keisuke Harukaze in the Ojamajo Doremi franchise, Thierry Rothschild in Ashita no Nadja, and Akira Mimasaka in Boys Over Flowers.

 Biography

 Yūta Mochizuki was born Manabu Matsukawa (松川学, Matsukawa Manabu) on 14 March 1967 in Kanagawa Prefecture.
 He came from the Japan Action Club, and he joined the Japan Action Club Training School in 1984.

 In 1991, he appeared in episodes 40 and 41 as one of the Neo-Jetman in Chōjin Sentai Jetman.
 In 1992, he starred as Geki/TyrannoRanger in Kyōryū Sentai Zyuranger.
 Mochizuki said that, having only known about Himitsu Sentai Gorenger at the time, when he saw the name Zyuranger he thought there would be ten people in it.
 Mochizuki reprised his role as Geki in the 2014 film Zyuden Sentai Kyoryuger vs. Go-Busters: The Great Dinosaur Battle!
 Farewell Our Eternal Friends.